spita90/ESP32-Smart-Gardening/README.md

 # ESP32-Smart-Gardening
 A clever way to water plants with (almost) no pain!

+It handles plant watering and lighting, and exposes a Bootstrap Web Server with WebSocket protocol and JSON message passing.

 This is the ESP32 sketch and html page I realized for this video: https://youtu.be/k7Zq6NQV0wI